 The 10 New Tourism Hubs

 The hotspots listed below are destinations designated as the”10 New Bali’s” for their potential and scope to become outstanding tourism attractions.
-Each place selected has distinct special features that with the right type of development, have the potential to be the next “places to be” in Indonesia.
+Each place selected has distinct special features that, with the right type of development, have the potential to be the next “places to be” in Indonesia.
 Targeted investment by the government, provides a bridge of opportunity for individual investors whom we work on behalf of.

 1. Lombok Mandalika

 A specially designed tourism economic zone, stretching from the south coast of Lombok along the coastline towards popular surf spot “Grupuk Village,” part of the Central Lombok Recency [administrative centers] of West Nusa Tenggara province.
-With good proximity to an international airport and home to a world-class Moto GP track circuit with construction close to completion on the island of Lombok.
+With excellent proximity to an international airport and home to a world-class Moto GP track circuit with construction close to completion on the island of Lombok.